stmiller57/burgers-need-fries/README.md

 # burgers-need-fries
-This app, created with mySQL, Node, Express, Handlebars and a homemade ORM, logs burgers you want to eat.
+This app, created with mySQL, Node, Express, Handlebars and a homemade ORM, logs burgers you want to eat plus those you have already devoured.
 ## Table of Contents
 1. [Description](#description)
 2. [Development](#development)